uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 ### 2.3 Data Subject Rights

-- [ ] **Facilitate Access Requests*: Implement procedures to allow individuals to access their personal data upon requet.
+- [ ] **Facilitate Access Requests*: Implement procedures to allow individuals to access their personal data upon request.

 - [ ] **Enable Data Correction and Deletion*: Provide mechanisms for individuals to correct inaccuracies or request the deletion of their data.